UP-RS-ESP/PointCloudWorkshop-Oct2019/README.md

 # Tentative Program
 *Monday, Sept 30, 2019*
--OpenTopography introduction and production implementations
+- OpenTopography introduction and production implementations
   - Point cloud selection and review of basic processiing workflows
   - DEM processing using neighborhood and triangulation methods to produce DSM and DTMs
   - DEM processing for flow routing using TauDEM HPC